chanwkimlab/MarcoPolo/README.md

     and `top_num_figure` parameters.
   - If there are any two genes with the same MarcoPolo score, a gene with a larger fold change value is prioritized.

-The function outputs the two files:

-- report/hESC/index.html (MarcoPolo HTML report)
-- report/hESC/voting.html (For each gene, this file shows the top 10 genes of which on/off information is similar to the gene.)

 ## Running MarcoPolo on your local machine
 ### How to install MarcoPolo
 We recommend using the following pipeline to install MarcoPolo.
 1. Anaconda

 Please refer to https://docs.anaconda.com/anaconda/install/linux/ to install Anaconda.